 The aim of the CCF is to develop leadership and teamwork through a range of military and adventurous training.
 The CCF is led and overseen by 10 staff, but training is organised and run on a weekly basis by the senior cadets led by the Cadet Under Officer, the Regimental Sergeant Major, the Company Sergeant Major and the Flight Sergeant.

-The Partnership scheme run by St Albans School along with local Infant and Primary Schools started around fifteen years ago and since then, the scheme has expanded in many ways: Fourteen local state schools and Cathedral Education now participate, thirteen St Albans School staff members are involved and over seventy Lower Sixth pupils assist with Partnership activities on Friday afternoons.
+The Partnership scheme run by St Albans School along with local Infant and Primary Schools started around fifteen years ago and since then, the scheme has expanded in many ways: Seventeen local state schools and Cathedral Education now participate, thirteen St Albans School staff members are involved and over eighty Lower Sixth pupils assist with Partnership activities on Friday afternoons.

 Every Friday afternoon, enthusiastic Primary school pupils come and get involved in a variety of practical activities at the School.
 They enjoy the opportunity to use facilities not normally available to them in their school and benefit from the guidance of St Albans School staff, who have expertise across a variety of areas.